Leave in Australia

 Any accrued annual leave not taken during the year is paid when the employment ends.

-In certain circumstances, the annual leave may be cashed out as long as the employee retains at least four weeks paid time off.
-This needs to be supported by a written agreement between the employer and employee.
+In certain circumstances, the annual leave may be cashed out as long as the employee retains at least four weeks of paid time off.
+This needs to be supported by a written agreement between the employer and the employee.
 Employers should, however, check whether cashing isn't prohibited under the terms of specific Modern Awards.

 Annual leave does not accumulate when a worker is on any form of unpaid leave.